elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 do not report errors during this period.
 Then how to detect that ES has never started?
 The ES readiness probe will fail if ES never becomes ready.

-To take decisions and schedule actions to repair broken clusters, we want also to collect the cluster states.
-The sidecar seems to be a good place to do that.
-Could the sidecar be used to poll the Elasticsearch health and the cluster state?
-One of the benefits would be that the controller can only interface with the sidecar.

 ## Decision Drivers

 * Error distinction: a sidecar failure should be easily identified from an Elasticsearch failure
 * Error side effect: a sidecar failure should not increase the unvailability of Elasticsearch compared to the current situation
 * Promote reliability and simplicity because health-checking is a critical part of the system
-* Allow the collection of the cluster state

 ## Considered Options